wswartzendruber/la4k/README.md

 | TRACE | TRACE |

-LA4K tags become SLF4J markers, which are cached for each `org.la4k.Logger` instance by this implementation.
+LA4K tags become SLF4J markers, which are cached for each `org.la4k.Logger` instance by this bridge.

 # Licensing

 This project is made available under version 2.0 of the Mozilla Public License.
-As this license is somewhat uncommon, it may be unfamiliar to most people.
+As this license is somewhat uncommon, it may be unfamiliar to some people.
 Simply put, anyone is free to use this project as-is, to include static linking and even compiling this code in with proprietary code.
 Any changes to any of this project's files that are distributed outside of an organization must be made available under the same terms.
 This license is **not** viral.